hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_Regular_expressions.md

 ## Take Home Message

 Regex for bioinformatic applications is generally used in combination with `grep`, `sed`, or `awk` to pull specific information out of large files.
 You **DO NOT** need to memorize all of the syntax here.
 Instead merely bookmark it and use it as a resource for writing commands moving forward.
+You can also check out our bonus lesson on [string manupulation](extra_material_String_manipulation.md)!!
 As you write more shell commands you will become familiar with more common regex ([], ^, *).

 ***